 Tarrant County College

 Tarrant County College purchased three Anatomage Tables for their different campus locations to implement into their Physical Therapy Assistant, Anatomy & Physiology, and Emergency Medical Technician programs.
 Student perceptions of the Table were also investigated with a qualitative research study focusing on radiographic positioning courses.
 Main Table features such as the virtual scalpel and rotation tools were used to expose structural relationships while also removing overlying anatomy.
 The Table was used in both lecture settings as well as small student groups to review anatomy and pathophysiology content in lab.
 Students had the ability to review anatomy from all angles, which helped them better conceptualize unique pathologies.
-Integrating the Table into each program’s curriculum provided students the ability to use the Table as a consistent study tool and learn in a more integrative classroom setting.

 Visualizing Human Structures & Pathologies In High School Anatomy Courses